Balaramsai5/Attendance-Management-System-Using-Face-Recognition/README.md

 - It will require high processing power(I have 8 GB RAM)
 - Noisy image can reduce the accuracy, so quality of images should be good.

-⭐️ Support the project
-If you like this project and find it useful, please consider giving it a star! ⭐️

-Your support helps to increase the visibility of the project and motivates me to continue improving it.
-Thank you! 🙏